Victoria, you visited Greece on your first trip abroad aged 17 and have rarely stayed away for long since then…

 When you’re a travel writer, you’re usually not just telling the facts, you have to do a lot more than that to entice people to go.
 In fiction, you often do the same things.
 None of the books I have written can you move to another location – with Agatha Christie you might be able to move her whole story for Town A to Town B, but I think all of my writing is the stories of a place and the influence that that place has on the people that live there.

-Now that travel is starting to resume again, where would you like to travel to as a priority?
+Now that travel is has resumed again, where would you like to travel to as a priority?

 I used to really enjoy the fact that I could easily travel between London and Crete, and I know it is not very ecological (and the pandemic has at least had a positive effect for this), but if we could fly ecologically I would go back very regularly.
 Otherwise, I am very eager to go to the island of Kastellorizo.
 That mixture of east/west, and the past and what happens in the present, is very alive there.
 And I want to experience that.